litestar-org/litestar/docs/usage/17-exceptions.md

 #### Logging Exception Handler

 !!! note
-    The [create_exception_response][starlite.exceptions.utils.create_exception_response] function is used internally to produce default error responses if no handler has been registered to a route.
+    The [create_exception_response][starlite.utils.create_exception_response] function is used internally to produce default error responses if no handler has been registered to a route.
 This is available as part of the public API of Starlite so that you can apply it wherever necessary to ensure consistent error responses across your application.